bluezed/yii2-fancytree-widget/README.md

 yii2-fancytree-widget
 =====================
-The yii2-fancytree-widget is a Yii 2 wrapper for the [Fancytree](http://wwwendt.de/tech/fancytree/demo/).
-A JavaScript dynamic tree view plugin for jQuery with support for persistence, keyboard, checkboxes, tables, drag'n'drop, and lazy loading.
+The yii2-fancytree-widget is a Yii 2 wrapper for [Fancytree](http://wwwendt.de/tech/fancytree/demo/), a JavaScript dynamic tree view plugin for jQuery with support for persistence, keyboard, checkboxes, tables, drag'n'drop, and lazy loading.

 How to use
 ----------